How is a website built? The 7 phases of web development

 - Keyword research — what terms do your potential customers search for?

-- Sitemap planning — the site structure is built based on keyword research
+- Sitemap planning — site structure built on keyword research

 - Content strategy — what content is needed on each page?